Estimated reading time: 4 minutes

 This is by far the easiest and safest way to cook indoors, so if you haven’t already, I strongly encourage you to get some canned heat.

 A better option is a butane stove.
 The good thing about butane is it burns cleaner so it’s a little safer to use indoors.
-However, I’d still be cautious.
+However, I’d still be careful.